zulip/zulip-gci/tasks/bot-avatars.md

 * Add a commit with these files, with commit message "bot avatars: Add avatars from internet sources."

-* Make a pull request to the `zulip/zulip-gci` repository, with title "Bot avatars A: Find avatars from internet sources."
+* Submit a pull request to the `zulip/zulip-gci` repository, with title "Bot avatars A: Find avatars from internet sources."
+  Include a link to the pull request when you submit your task on the GCI website.

 ### Task Type B: Design avatars.